slime-systems/eloquent-object-id/README.md

     ->get();
 ```

-That's right: __ObjectID__!
+That's right: **ObjectID**!

-#### But doesn't keyset pagination prevent jumping to arbitrary page numbers?

-Indeed, it does.
-This is a common limitation where traditional incremental IDs also fall short.

-However, ObjectID offers a unique advantage: its embedded timestamp allows you to chunk entities into chronologically indexed pages.
-This not only enables efficient jumps to specific sections of a collection but also makes pagination significantly more intuitive.
-Imagine effortlessly navigating to a specific point in time on your social media feed – that's the power ObjectID brings to pagination.
+### ObjectID is Also More Than an Incremental ID

+A major limitation of traditional keyset (or cursor) pagination, when relying only on a sequential incremental ID, is the inability to **jump to an arbitrary point** in the dataset; users must navigate linearly from the start or from a known cursor.

+This is where the **ObjectID's embedded timestamp** provides a unique advantage, transforming the approach to pagination by enabling **chronological chunking and navigation**.

+The embedded time component allows developers to define predictable boundaries in the collection—like the start of a month or year—and generate an optimized cursor for that boundary without needing to query for a specific ID first.

+This capability unlocks powerful UX patterns:

+  * **Archival Navigation:** Users can view a collection organized into **monthly or yearly "archive boxes"** (e.g., "See all posts from December 2024"), making large datasets feel organized and intuitive.
+  * **Time-Based Jumping:** Users can instantly jump to a specific time in a feed (e.g., a social media feed or log history) instead of scrolling endlessly.
+  * **Keyset Efficiency Retained:** Regardless of the time-based jump, the subsequent fetching of records remains fast because it leverages the index.

+In essence, ObjectID provides the efficient scanning of incremental IDs while adding the **random-access power of an embedded timestamp**, making complex archival navigation simple and performant.

 ### Various Ways to Utilize This Invention